Vitamin C is a water-soluble vitamin that is known for its immune-boosting properties. However, this nutrient has powers extending far beyond this!

-Your absorption of Vitamin C depends on how much you’re getting through diet.
-If you consume high amounts of supplementation, your body will likely downregulate absorption of Vitamin C. In contrast, your body will absorb more vitamin C if the demand is high.
+Vitamin C absorption depends on how much you’re getting through your diet.
+If you consume high amounts of supplementation, your body will likely downregulate Vitamin C absorption.
+In contrast, your body will absorb more vitamin C if the demand is high.
 This is because your intestines regulate absorption based on body requirements.

 Approximately 70%–90% of Vitamin C is absorbed in moderate intakes of 30–180 mg/day.
 However, absorption falls to less than 50% at doses above 1.0 g/day.
-Unmetabolized Vitamin C is excreted in the urine.
+Unmetabolised Vitamin C is excreted in the urine.

 It’s also worth noting that adequate Vitamin C is required to absorb non-heme iron successfully.

-The minimum required intake of Vitamin C to prevent deficiency is reasonably easy to obtain from eating fresh food on an omnivorous diet.
+The minimum required Vitamin C intake to prevent deficiency is reasonably easy to obtain from eating fresh food on an omnivorous diet.
 However, if your diet has minimal glucose, your minimum requirement for Vitamin C may be even lower.

-It is unknown whether the lower intake of Vitamin C on a carnivorous diet would affect iron absorption, given that iron availability would be high.
+It is unknown whether the lower Vitamin C intake on a carnivorous diet would affect iron absorption, given that iron availability would be high.

-If you’re interested in checking if you’re getting enough vitamin C in your diet, you can check your nutrient profile using our Free 7-Day Nutrient Clarity Challenge.
+If you’re interested in determining if you’re getting the right amount of Vitamin C in your diet, you can check your nutrient profile using our Free 7-Day Nutrient Clarity Challenge.